HigherOrderCO/Kind/DOCUMENTATION.md

 223II |    1750 |     1046 |  213 |     869 |        69
  44II |    3456 |     2816 |  148 |    2447 |        89

-Not only Formality requires orders of magnitue less native operations, but its native operations are much simpler.
+Not only Formality requires orders of magnitude less native operations, but its native operations are much simpler.

 Unlike most proof languages, Formality doesn't include a datatype system, since